JBlocklove/CSAW-AI-Hardware-Attack-Challenge/challenges/july_challenges/README.md

 - You may insert any needed additional logic.
 - The AES core must still produce correct ciphertext when the Trojan is not intended to leak the key (must pass all provided original testbenches).
 - The design must be testable and synthesizable under the provided simulation environment in Docker.

+## Testing:
+Scripts are provided in the [scripts](./scripts) directory to help you run simulation and synthesis.
+Please refer to the README in that directory for details on their use.
+You may also invoke `iverilog` and `yosys` manually to perform your own testing.
+If you with to do this, a `synth` directory is provided in each challenge's directory which contains the SkyWater 130nm lib file for synthesis as well as a `synthesize_aes_sky130.ys` Yosys script that can be used.

 ## Submission:
 For each challenge you must submit the following: